 With the right approach towards cultural shifts and identification of the appropriate technology, your decisions can positively shape the future of your firm.

-If improving your firm through Innovation is something you’re interested in, then why not join our upcoming “Kick-starting Innovation” event, in conjunction with Birmingham Law Society.
+If improving your firm through Innovation is something you’re interested in, then why not join our upcoming “Kick-starting Innovation” event, in conjunction with Newcastle Upon Tyne Law Society.

 We’ll be joined by expert speakers from the world of legal innovation to share their experiences and practical tips on how you can get started.
 Whether that's a small change to processes or a business-wide transformation programme, register now to get started.